Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-\begin{Prop} $S_{g}$ with the Gromov-Hausdorff metric topology is the moduli (metric) space of underlying metric spaces of finite metrized graphs of diameter $1$ which satisfy $v_1(\Gamma)+b_{1}(\Gamma)\leq g$. \end{Prop}
+\begin{Prop} The metric spaces parametrized by $S_{g}$ can be characterized by a purely topological condition that the underlying topological spaces of the metrized graphs satisfy $v_1(\Gamma)+b_{1}(\Gamma)\leq g$. \end{Prop}

-Note there is a distinction between the metrized graph and the underlying metric space, which is simply a $1$-dimensional CW complex.
-The point is that the underlying metric space does \textit{not} see the $2$-valent vertices.
+Note there is a subtle distinction between the metrized graph and the underlying metric space, which is simply a $1$-dimensional CW complex with a metric.
+The reason is that the underlying metric space does \textit{not} see the $2$-valent vertices.
 It is also not enough to consider metrized graphs without $2$-valent vertices since a circle can not be obtained in that way.

-\begin{proof} From Theorem \ref{GH.curves}, we only need to specify the class of underlying (i.e., non-metrized) dual graphs of stable curves with genus $g$.
+\begin{proof} From Theorem \ref{GH.curves}, we only need to specify the class of dual graphs of stable curves with genus $g$.